Arihant-Jain100/referrer_reward/README.md

 # referrer_reward

-install all the requier dependancies to run the code.
+Install all the requier dependancies to run the code.

 1)Express
 2)MongoDB
 3)Mongoose